-When exploring this incredible environment we must remember one thing above all else; we must leave this special place as we found it.
+When exploring the rock pools it’s vital that we leave this special place as we found it.
 That is why we follow the Seashore Code, so that the plants and the animals are protected and thrive and so that we stay safe too.
-So when you next venture down to the beach with your bucket, please remember the following:
+So, when you next venture down to the beach with your bucket, please remember the following:

 - Leave live animals and seaweeds where you find them.